 Safeguard valuables.
-Don't leave personal belongings and valuables unattended in a public place.
+Do not leave personal belongings and valuables unattended in a public place.
 If working with a windsurfing school or camp, call to inquire about the organization's storage amenities.

 Prepare for emergencies.
-In addition to a lifeguard, at least one adult present should have small craft safety certification or equivalent experience.
-Ensure the presence of a waterproof first aid kit and a first-aider with a current certificate in first aid, including adult and child CPR or CPR/AED, and is prepared to handle cases of near-drowning, immersion hypothermia, and sunburn.
-If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first-aider with wilderness first aid.
+In addition to a lifeguard, at least one adult present should have Girl Scouts small craft safety training certification or equivalent experience.
+Ensure the presence of a waterproof first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, and is prepared to handle cases of near-drowning, immersion hypothermia, and sunburn.
+If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with Wilderness First Aid certification.